Gordon: New Raiders brass should stick with Derek Carr

 And Derek Carr, who needs no introduction around these parts.

-As the only one to propel his team to the postseason in 2021, Carr’s presence was surely a consideration for new Raiders coach Josh McDaniels.
+As the only one from that group to propel his team to the postseason in 2021, Carr’s presence was surely a consideration for new Raiders coach Josh McDaniels.
 And it’s time to reward his contributions amid the perpetual chaos that’s come to define the franchise.

 Carr has waited patiently for the stability that McDaniels and new general manager Dave Ziegler could provide and is deserving of the contract extension that’s eluded him thus far.
 He has one year remaining on the five-year deal he signed before the 2017 season.